jackwasey/icd/README.md

 ?comorbid_hcc
 ?explain_code
 ?is_valid

-help(package = "icd")
-browseVignettes("icd")
-vignette("introduction", package = "icd")
 ```

-## Relevance
+## ICD-9 codes

 ICD-9 codes are still in heavy use around the world, particularly in the
 USA where the ICD-9-CM (Clinical Modification) was in widespread use
 until the end of 2015.
 ICD-10 has been used worldwide for reporting
 cause of death for more than a decade, and ICD-11 is due to be released
-in 2018.
+in 2019.
 ICD-10-CM is now the primary coding scheme for US hospital
 admission and discharge diagnoses used for regulatory purposes and
 billing.
 A vast amount of electronic patient data is recorded with ICD-9
 codes of some kind: this package enables their use in R alongside
 ICD-10.

-## Comorbidities

-A common requirement for medical research involving patients is
-determining new or existing comorbidities.
-This is often reported in
-*Table 1* of research papers to demonstrate the similarity or
-differences of groups of patients.
-This package is focussed on fast and
-accurate generation of this comorbidity information from raw lists of
-ICD-9 codes.

-## ICD-9 codes

 ICD-9 codes are not numbers, and great care is needed when matching
 individual codes and ranges of codes.
 It is easy to make mistakes, hence